on-prem/action-build-ova/README.md

 ## Notes

 * This Action performs **no input validation**, since the On-Prem Meta API validates all parameters.
-It is still necessary to be careful which values you send define in your YAML workflow
+It is still necessary to be careful which values you define in your YAML workflow
-* It is recommended to specify [timeout-minutes: 180](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes) in the workflow, to prevent polling from running for too long
+* It is recommended to specify [timeout-minutes: 180](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idtimeout-minutes) in the workflow, to prevent polling for too long
 * **(TODO)** A canceled workflow run will not cancel a running build.
 This will be fixed in a future version
 * All failures, such as API errors, 404s, timeouts, failed builds, etc, will return a `conclusion: failure` in the [Checks API](https://developer.github.com/v3/checks/)
 * A successful build will return a `conclusion: success` in the [Checks API](https://developer.github.com/v3/checks/)